KaungHtetWin/Yangon-Bus-API/README.md

 ### Note
 All Data are provided by [Yangon Bus website](http://yangonbus.com/) under the terms of the YRTA Open Data Licence version 1.0 [Yangon Bus website](http://data.yangonbus.com/license.html).

+Update data are avaliable (Bus no 62-81).Creating with special tool.This tool will be open soruce soon.

 This API is only for development pourpose.It's not ready for production.

 ### API End Points